 Exercise and maintaining an active lifestyle are important parts of health.
 Most patients with artificial joints are able to enjoy many activities, though some should be avoided.
-In general, high impact exercises, such as running, jumping, heavy weight lifting, or contact sports, are not recommended.
+In general, high impact exercises, like running, jumping, heavy weight lifting, or contact sports, are not recommended.
 Participating in these activities, or activities like them, may damage your joint or cause it to wear down much more quickly.
 Low impact activities such as swimming, cycling, walking, gardening, and golf are encouraged.
+You may kneel on your new knee without damaging it; however, it will likely feel uncomfortable.